Real-Time High-Accuracy Digital Wireless Time, Frequency, and Phase Calibration For Coherent Distributed Antenna Arrays: Signal Model

 where $v_r^{(m,n)}=\mathrm{d}R^{(m,n)}(t)/\mathrm{d}t$ is the radial closing velocity of node $N_n$ relative to node $N_m$, $\lambda^{(n)}=c/f_\mathrm{tx}^{(n)}$ and $c$ is the speed of light in the medium; $R^{(m,n)}(t)$ is the radial distance between nodes $n$ and $m$.
 The \textit{apparent} received frequency after downconversion and sampling at node $N_m$ can then be modeled using \eqref{eq:tx-freq} and \eqref{eq:rx-freq} as

 where $f_\mathrm{0,rf}=f_\mathrm{0,if}+f_\mathrm{0,lo}$.
-We will refer to this quantity as the \textit{apparent Doppler shift} because it manifests as a frequency shift indistinguishable from the true Doppler shift, but is caused by frequency error between nodes.
+We will refer to this quantity as the \textit{apparent Doppler shift} because it manifests as a frequency shift indistinguishable from the true Doppler shift, but is caused by both the frequency error between nodes and the true Doppler shift.